 Own Art is used as a prime example to help launch Art Money, Sydney’s interest free loan service for the purchase of art and craft work.

-Art Money works in a similar way to Own Art, with member galleries offering interest free loans to spread the cost of art work.
-Art Money provides loans for artworks priced from $750 to to $20,000.
-Once a 10% deposit is paid in store, buyers can take their artwork home and pay the remaining balance over 9 months, interest free, making the purchase of art more affordable.
+Art Money works in a similar way to Own Art, with member galleries offering interest-free loans to spread the cost of artwork.
+Art Money provides loans for artworks priced from $750 to $20,000.
+Once a 10% deposit is paid in store, buyers can take their artwork home and pay the remaining balance over 9 months, interest-free, making the purchase of art more affordable.

-We look forward to seeing Art Money generate similar results for artists, galleries and their cutsomers in Australia helping create a sustainable future for art and culture.
+We look forward to seeing Art Money generate similar results for artists, galleries and their customers in Australia helping create a sustainable future for art and culture.